squarebat/Message-Broker-System/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/pubsub.png" alt="publish/subscribe pattern" width="50%"/>

-Note that a publisher can also subscribe to topics and vice versa.
+&nbsp;&nbsp;Note that a publisher can also subscribe to topics and vice versa.

 2. <b>Point-to-Point messaging - </b>This pattern is used when there is a one-to-one relationship between producer and consumer.
 Only one producer will send messages to a message queue.
 These messages will be fetched by only one consumer, and only once.
 This pattern is useful in financial transactions, where a payment should be carried out exactly once.